 6.1 Responsibility for contract acceptance

-You acknowledge that the decision to enter into a contract with a carer is your sole responsibility and that HomeTouch gives no warranty as to the suitability, experience, history or character of any carer, nor does HomeTouch give any warranty as to the completeness, truthfulness or accuracy of any information or documentation provided by the carer.
+While Hometouch take every reasonable step to assure the suitability of a Professional Carer for your needs, you acknowledge that the decision to enter into a contract with a Professional carer is your sole responsibility.
+Hometouch gives no warranty as to the suitability, experience, history or character of any Professional Carer, nor does Hometouch give any warranty as to the completeness, truthfulness or accuracy of any information or documentation provided by the carer.

 6.3 Breach of terms and conditions